-This helps manufacturers in saving servicing and maintenance cost and protect themselves from the disruptive production process, which can be hazardous if the machine stops working during the production process.
+This helps manufacturers in saving servicing and maintenance costs and protect themselves from the disruptive production process, which can be hazardous if the machine stops working during the production process.

 You might be thinking, these data may be hard to understand and need proper training and qualifications.

 Data is assessed by using highly customized rules, and the analysis of data is easy to understand for maintenance staff and production planners.
 This software is designed keeping in mind the basic requirements of staff working in manufacturing companies.